 Hypoallergenic and Deeply-Hydrating Moisturizers for Chemo Patients

-The products I’m absolutely depending on during my chemotherapy are listed below; they feel great and are working beautifully for me, for which I’m grateful.
+The products I absolutely depended on during my chemotherapy are listed below; they feel great and work beautifully for me, for which I'm grateful.

 - Dr. Hauschka’s Rose Cream - a richly-hydrating natural skin care moisturizer;